 My naturopath told me our poo is made up of 50% bacteria in fact, so the healthier your gut biome (collection of intestinal bacteria we live with that helps us to digest food), the healthier (and better formed) your poo.
 (And usually easier to eliminate or emit.)
 And generally, a high natural (vegetable) fiber diet with plenty of water (not soda or dehydrating coffee) will help with this too.

 Unsurprisingly, I was diagnosed with IBS early on in my diagnostic journey, not long after my appendectomy at age 20 in college.
-(I’ll never forget that, I tried to blame the dorm food – no takers.)
+(I’ll never forget that, I tried to blame the dorm food – no dice.)
 The IBS pain I first experienced around age 23 started low and in the right quadrant, right around my appy scar.
 So we naturally looked for adhesions with ultrasound, but found none.
 This was in the early 1990’s too, mind you.
 (We knew a lot less than we do now back then.)

 As I was a mildly stressed college-age female from a rough childhood in an alcoholic home, I was quickly written off as just “depressed with IBS”.
 Which wasn’t entirely inaccurate, but I now know many more of the drivers of both conditions, which I’ll now gladly share.

 The medication given didn’t do much at all for me, so I ended up giving it up (probably wise in 20/20 hindsight).
 This was also true for the SSRI’s I tried through the years – in fact, one (Wellbutrin) made me mildly psychotic once.
 Yet, because doctors have SSRI hammers, everything is an SSRI nail.